microsoft/go/eng/doc/fips/README.md

 ### Multiple OpenSSL versions allowed

 OpenSSL does not maintain ABI compatibility between different releases, even if only the patch version is increased.
-The Go crypto package has support for multiple OpenSSL versions, yet each version has a different set of guarantees:
+The Go crypto package has support for multiple OpenSSL versions, yet each version has a different amount of automated validation:

-- Guaranteed to work: OpenSSL 1.1.1.
-The Microsoft CI builds and tests official releases.
+- OpenSSL 1.1.1: the Microsoft CI builds official releases and runs automated tests with this version.
-- Guaranteed to build: OpenSSL 1.0.1.
-The Microsoft CI builds official releases, but automated tests are not run so it may not produce working build.
+- OpenSSL 1.0.1: the Microsoft CI builds official releases, but doesn't run tests, so it may not produce working applications.
-- No Guarantees: OpenSSL 1.1.0 and 3.0.
-The Microsoft CI does not build nor test these versions, so they may or may not work.
+- OpenSSL 1.1.0 and 3.0: the Microsoft CI does not build nor test these versions, so they may or may not work.

 Version not listed above are not supported at all.